Domaine Minhaé

 Rhône Valley, France

-Since 2021, Lan Bertrand has been quietly tending two hectares of vines in the rolling countryside north of Villefranche-sur-Saône.
-An accountant by training and a mother of two, Bertrand didn’t become a winemaker until she was 45—at an age when many might hesitate to chart a new course, let alone one in the demanding world of viniculture.
-Her path, however, is anything but conventional.
-During our recent visit in 2024 at her new cellar in Saint-Étienne-des-Oullières, she shared her story with the warmth and unguarded enthusiasm of someone deeply in love with her craft.
+Since 2021, Lan Bertrand has been quietly tending 2ha of vines in the rolling countryside north of Villefranche-sur-Saône, based in the southern department of the Beaujolais region.
+An accountant by training and a mother of two, Bertrand didn’t become a winemaker until she was 45 — at an age when many might hesitate to chart a new course, let alone one in the demanding world of viniculture.
+During our recent visit in 2024 at her cellar in Saint-Étienne-des-Oullières, she shared her story with the warmth of someone deeply in love with their craft; candid and suffused with enthusiasm.